 Of course, financial matters are a big part of student life and famously… you’ll be broke.
 This shouldn’t mean that you have to stop anything you’re doing however and shouldn’t limit your opportunities.
 Spend smarter, not harder.

 You’ll need to remember to check online or in your emails for discount codes and keep an eye on your inbox for new offers.
-Set Student Discount Squirrel as your homepage so it’s in the forefront of your mind every time you hop online.
+Set Student Discount Squirrel as your homepage so it’s at the forefront of your mind every time you shop online.